 Check with your healthcare provider before starting an exercise program if you've

 been sedentary or have a chronic disease.

-Start slowly and increase your activity gradually to at least 30 to 40 minutes of
+Start slowly and increase your activity gradually.
+Experts advise at least 150 minutes

-Do weight training and stretching exercises 2 or more times per week that will work
+Do strength training and stretching exercises 2 or more times per week that will work

 all major muscle groups.

 Smoking is a major risk factor for heart disease.
 Here's how to live smoke free:

 Decide to quit and set a quit date.
 If you fail, try again.
 Successful quitters often tried

 many times before they were able to quit.